Milwaukee Trademark Registration

 Consider this scenario: Ashley finds an open storefront in the Third Ward and decides it’s time to open her own shop, filled with jewelry, accessories, and home décor items.
 She quickly jumps on the location, begins purchasing inventory, and decides on the perfect name, Something Extra Boutique.
 She’s heard about trademark registration, but she ultimately decides that her business is too small and she is too busy to manage the process, and proceeds without it.

 Unfortunately, Ashley soon learns she’s made a big mistake.
 If she had begun the trademark registration process right away, she would have learned of an online accessories store by the same name.
 Because the online store registered their trademark well before Ashley opened her doors, they are within their rights to ask her to close up shop and rebrand her business.
 Now Ashley is spending more time and money rebranding than she would have if she’d worked with a trademark attorney to register her business name.

 Whether your business is just starting out or you’ve been open for years, don’t wait to register your trademark and ensure your brand is protected.
-Contact Gerben Law Firm to learn more about our trademark registration services.
+Contact Gerben IP to learn more about our trademark registration services.

 Trademarks, copyrights, and patents are all forms of intellectual property, but each protects a different aspect of your business.
 Trademarks are anything that represents your brand in the marketplace, including business names, logos, slogans, and even colors or sounds.
 Copyrights, on the other hand, protect creative works, like novels, song lyrics, and pieces of art, while patents protect inventions.
 Learn more about our patent services.